-An ‘organisation’ could be a company or public service body with its own CI training capability or a consultancy with a training capability for its staff, clients’ staff or for the general public.
+An ‘SME organisation’ could be a company with its own CI training capability or a consultancy with a training capability for its clients’ staff or for the general public.

-Download the brochure: How to become an LCS accredited organisation
+Click Download for the PDF brochure: How to become an LCS accredited organisation

 A company may wish to consider SME lean accreditation if: